MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cframewnd-class.md

 ### <a name="parameters"></a>Parametri

 *pViewNew*<br/>
-Un puntatore a una visualizzazione da attivare.
+Puntatore a una visualizzazione da attivare.

 ### <a name="remarks"></a>Note